hzwer/hzwer/README.md

 - I used to be an algorithm contest player NOI🥈, ICPC-regional🏅️.

 - I worked at MEGVII Research From 2017 to 2023.
 Currently I work at [StepFun](https://www.stepfun.com).
-I received my B.S. degree from Peking Univerisity in 2020, as excellent graduate.
+I received my B.S. degree from Peking Univerisity in 2020.
 Main Projects:

 <a href="https://github.com/megvii-research/WACV2024-SAFA">